mvcisback/SSLVC/report/report.md

 using the contents in the video, the visual cues, to help reconstruct 3D audio.

-The other goal of this project is to perform multimodal speaker recognition using facial and speech likelihoods by first learning different features from a training video using a user friendly calibration procedure discussed in this paper.
-In section 2, we talk about the general flow of the algorithm for reconstructing 3D audio and speaker recognition algorithms.
-In section 3, face detection, classification, and tracking are discussed in detail.
-Then, in section 4, voice activity detection (VAD) and speech classification algorithms are explained thoroughly.
-Next in section 5, we shall go over the results for 3D audio reconstruction and multimodal speaker recognition.
-And finally, in section 4, we suggest future possibilities for our project in other systems and applications.
+Our system is constructed on top of PersonaDB, a database of persons audio and video features.
+In Section 2, we describe how we collect training data and how we build the PersonaDB.
+Then in Section 3, we go over the process of recognizing speakers in a recorded video and how we localize and track them during the video.
+Later on, in Section 4, we see how the 3D audio will be reconstructed from a single microphone recorded video.
+And we present results in Section 5 and discuss further applications and future works in Section 6.

 Training and constructing PersonaDB
 ===================================
-For detection purposes we costruct a database of face and voice features for persons of interest.
+Our system uses PersonaDB, a database of audio and video features for persons of interest.
+In this section we describe how this database is constructed.
 The first step in the process is to collect training data for each person.
-Then we cleanse the voice and video data and pass them through classifiers.
+Then we cleanse the voice and video data and pass them through the classifiers.

 ## Training and data collection ##